-WOBURN, MA—November 27, 2007—Today the editors of In Sequence, the Inside Read on Genome Sequencing, published an article based on an interview with Jim Laugharn, President and CEO of Covaris, Incorporated.
+WOBURN, MA—November 27, 2007—Today the editors of In Sequence, the Inside Read on Genome Sequencing, published an article based on an interview with Jim Laugharn, President and CEO of Covaris, LLCorporated.
 The article focused on the potential of the recent supply and distribution agreement signed between Applied Biosystems and Covaris.
 A key part of the agreement is that Applied Biosystems will sell and support Covaris™ S2 sample preparation instrument system for use with Applied Biosystems’ recently launched next-generation genetic analysis platform, the SOLiD™ System.

 The full text of the In Sequence article follows below.